-- 5.1 All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place.
+- 6.1.
+All the staff in our school take all forms of bullying seriously, and seek to prevent it from taking place.
 This includes all types of bullying, including cyber-bullying, whether it is in school or outside of school.
-They support the Head's views as expressed in 4.4. - 5.2 Teachers make a record online of all incidents that happen in their class, and that they are aware of in the school.
-If teachers witness an act of bullying, they will either investigate it themselves or refer it to the Senior Team, as described in 4.3. - 5.3 Any adults who witness an act of bullying of Dolphin School or Noah's Ark children should report it to a member of the Senior Team and the incident should be recorded in the class teacher's incident book. - 5.4 When any bullying takes place between pupils, the teacher will deal with the issue immediately, reporting to the Senior Team, or will report the incident to the Senior Team for further action.
+They support the Headteacher's views as expressed in 4.4. - 6.2.
+Teachers record on Engage all incidents that happen in their class, and that they are aware of in the school.
+If teachers witness an act of bullying, they will investigate it themselves and refer it to the Senior Team, as described in 4.3. - 6.3.
+Any adults who witness an act of bullying of Dolphin School or Noah's Ark children should report it to a member of the Senior Team and the incident should be recorded on Engage. - with the issue immediately, reporting to the Senior Team, or will report the incident to the Senior Team for further action.
 Our approach involves talking to all concerned.
 Time is spent talking to the child who has bullied, explaining why his/her action was wrong, and that child is given strategies to change his/her behaviour in future.
 Time is spent talking to the victim of bullying, learning details of events leading to the incident and the incident itself.
 The children's parents are informed and invited to discuss the situation with members of the Senior Team.
 Sanctions are given as appropriate.
 Support is then provided on an ongoing basis, with careful monitoring by class teacher and Senior Team, and liaison with parents.
-In more extreme cases, for example where these initial discussions have proven ineffective, the Head may contact external support agencies. - 5.5 Teachers may use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
-They may use drama, role-play, stories and/or discussion especially during Relationship Time (R.T.) to help pupils understand the feelings of bullied children, to analyse the impact of their own behaviour and to discuss ways to practise kindness and grow self-discipline.
-R.T. is used to talk about relationships in the class and children are encouraged to discuss honestly where others' behaviour has caused them distress or discomfort.
-R.T. is also used to praise, reward and celebrate positive relationships, godly behaviour and other-centred attitudes.
-As part of
+In more extreme cases, for example where these initial discussions have proven ineffective, the Headteacher may contact external support agencies.

-RT and at all times in school, the pupils are taught about the importance of avoiding prejudice-based language.
+6.5.
+Teachers may use a range of methods to help prevent bullying and to establish a climate of trust and respect for all.
+They may use drama, role-play, stories and/or discussion especially during Relationship Time (RT) to help pupils understand the feelings of bullied children, to analyse the impact of their own behaviour and to discuss ways to practise kindness and grow self-discipline.
+RT is used to talk about relationships in the class and children are encouraged to discuss honestly where others' behaviour has caused them distress or discomfort.
+RT is also used to praise, reward and celebrate positive relationships, godly behaviour and other-centred attitudes.
+As part of RT and at all times in school, the pupils are taught about the importance of avoiding prejudice-based language.

-6 The role of parents
+7. The role of parents

-- 6.1 Parents who are concerned that their child might be being bullied, or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately.
+- 7.1.
+Parents who are concerned that their child might be being bullied, or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately.
 If they are not satisfied with the response, they should contact one of the Senior Team.
-If they remain dissatisfied, they should follow the school's Complaints Procedure. - 6.2 Parents have a responsibility to support the school's Anti-Bullying Policy, actively encouraging their child to adhere to the school's Behaviour and Discipline Policy. - 6.3 The school is committed to working with parents and involving them in situations that arise.
+If they remain dissatisfied, they should follow the school's Complaints Procedure. - 7.2.
+Parents have a responsibility to support the school's Anti-Bullying Policy, actively encouraging their child to adhere to the school's Behaviour and Discipline Policy. - 7.3.
+The school is committed to working with parents and involving them in situations that arise.

-7 The role of pupils
+8. The role of pupils